Co-Founder & Principal

 A veteran educator with more than twenty years of experience coaching and teaching, Paul holds advanced degrees in Educational Leadership and Creative Writing.
 He served in the role of adjunct faculty for the nationwide Seminars in Ignatian Leadership offered by the Jesuit Schools Network.

-Paul's independently published fiction has earned industry praise from Publishers Weekly, Kirkus Reviews, and ForeWord Magazine.
-His consulting company, PJC Services, LLC, provides editorial, writing, and training services for a client roster ranging from individuals, small businesses, independent schools, and industry journals to Fortune 500 corporations and global nonprofits, including the World Economic Forum.
+Paul is the independently published author of four books, which have earned industry praise from Publishers Weekly, Kirkus Reviews, and ForeWord Magazine.
+His consulting company, PJC Services, LLC, provides editorial, writing, and training services for a client roster ranging from individuals, small businesses, independent schools, and industry journals to Fortune 500 corporations and global nonprofits, including McKinsey & Co. and the World Economic Forum.

 In his 20's, Paul held certifications as a Divemaster (assistant SCUBA instructor) from the National Association of Underwater Instructors (NAUI) and Wilderness EMT through the Wilderness Medicine Institute of the National Outdoor Leadership School (NOLS).

 Paul lives in Amherst, N.Y. with his wife and three children.
 Portrait photo by Adelle Tucker, Focus Photography & Videography.

 t r a v e l with purpose